mholling/nswtopo/README.markdown

 Pre-Requisites
 ==============

 The software is run as a script, so you will need some familiarity with the command line.
-It was developed on a Mac, has also been tested on Windows and should work fine under linux/BSD.
+It was developed on a Mac, has also been tested on Windows and Ubuntu Linux.

 The following open-source packages are required in order to run the script: